Thank you: Social function

 Philosopher David J. Gunkel notes that "[i]t is now common for users to say 'thank you' to their digital assistants and speech dialogue systems (SDS), like Amazon's Echo/Alexa, Google Home, and Apple's Siri".
 Gunkel notes that this may appear to be superfluous, since the statement neither offers information to the system for processing, nor is capable of being processed by the system and understood as a command, but concludes that it is nevertheless socially important because it recognizes the system as fulfilling a social function.

 Use of the phrase by teachers has been observed to elicit better responses in the teaching of children:

 We notice that in the classrooms of effective teachers, the phrase "thank you" is uttered often, much more so than in the classrooms of less effective teachers.
 We also find that in classrooms where teachers use the phrase "thank you" often, students also use the phrase more often than they do in the classrooms of less effective teachers.

 In other environs, one study found that regular patrons of a restaurant gave bigger tips when servers wrote "Thank you" on their checks.

 As with various other formal phrases, the phrase "Thank you" can be varied in speaking so as to convey many different meanings.
 For example, "no, thank you" or "no thanks" are often used to indicate politeness while declining an offer.
 It can also be incorporated into phrases sarcastically or bitterly, as with the phrase, "thanks for nothing".
 Common responses for "thank you" include "you're welcome", "don't mention it", or, more recently, according to a 2018 HuffPost article, "no problem".

 Cultural variations

 A wide variety of verbal cues for the expression of gratitude exist in different languages.
 A 2012 Vanity Fair poll indicated that "thank you" was the phrase American travelers abroad, especially in east Asian Nations, felt was most important to learn how to say in the language of the country being visited.

 It has been observed that in some versions of African English (specifically in Kenyan English), "thank you" is often used as a traditional response to a departing person saying "goodbye".

 Internet abbreviation

-People sometimes say TY, TU (Thank You), THX, THNX, TNX (Thanks), TIA (Thanks From Advanced) and TYSM (Thank You So Much) as a internet chat abbreviation.
+People sometimes say TY, TU (Thank You), THX, THNX, TNX (Thanks), TIA (Thanks In Advance) and TYSM (Thank You So Much) as an internet chat abbreviation.